-For the bride who wants to channel her inner Daisy Buchannan, embroidered lace and ornate, elegant beading glamorized the flapper brides of the Jazz Age.
+For the bride who wants to channel her inner Daisy Buchannan, remember that embroidered lace and ornate, elegant beading glamorized the flapper brides of the Jazz Age.
 Loose, straight silhouettes and floor-length veils that flowed into trains were staples of roaring '20s wedding fashion.
-While this sexy mermaid fit on Galia Lahav's stunning Madison dress offers a more contemporary flair, the vintage lace, glittering fabric, and dramatic train is all Gatsby.
-Add a dazzling headband or cloche hat and art deco-inspired jewelry to complete the look.
+This stunning Reem Acra dress from a Lake Como wedding has all the ornate details incorporated in the embroidery for a Jazz Age flair but in a cool, modern cut.

-If you're a hippie at heart, the mod, straight silhouettes and boat necklines of the swinging '60s might be your cup of tea—literally.
+If you're a hippie at heart, the mod, straight silhouettes, and boat necklines of the swinging '60s might be your cup of tea—literally.
 In tune with this revolutionary decade, wedding dress hemlines were raised to just below the knee, finally signifying acceptance of tea length, and short wedding dresses.
-This Tobi Hannah dress echoes the '60s classic silhouette and is a mix of short and sweet, yet understated and refined with a full skirt and delicate brocade bodice.
+Brides today can embrace that short hemline and add a fun textural and modern flair.
+We love how this bride wore a mini dress covered in feathers for her San Diego nuptials.